djscales/ticketing-system/README.md

 A simple SPA ticketing system.
 Everything has been designed to be as simple as possible.
 Passing JSON back and forth is not something
 I preferred but seemed to mesh with with some of the other APIs I was using.

-IntercoolerJS (inspired on Turbolinks) was initially used but created multiple issues during development.
+IntercoolerJS (inspired by Turbolinks) was initially used but created multiple issues during development.

 ## Requirements
 - Python 3